KEY TERM!

 STYLE

-Style refers to the various choices writers make when they create a text in ways they hope will suit a particular kind of audience and achieve a certain purpose.
-Language choices include such things as words, phrases, sentences, paragraphs, layout and structure.
+Style refers to the various choices writers consciously make when they create a text to suit a particular audience to achieve a certain purpose.
+Language choices include such things as words, phrases, sentences, paragraphs, layout and structure; other stylistic choices are creation of tone and mood, uses of irony, figurative language such as metaphor and so on.

-A major aspect of English GCSE is for you to show how a style is made effective and why it was done.
-This requires you to analyse a writer's use of language and language features such as layout and to consider how these have been chosen to appeal to a certain kind of audience in order to achieve a particular purpose.
+A major aspect of English GCSE is for you to show how a writer has created an effective style and why this was done.
+This requires you to analyse a writer's uses of language and language features (such as layout, etc.) and consider why these were chosen and how they might appeal to a certain kind of audience and achieve a particular purpose.

-If you have time, click on this link to read George Orwell's essay on style in English.
-It is a classic piece of writing and an example of superb style.
+If you have the time and are fascinated with the English language, click on this link to read a famous essay about the English language by the author George Orwell.
+It is a classic piece of writing and is, itself, an example of superb style.